Childofrainydays/special-generator-machine/README.md

-# 03 JavaScript: Password Generator
+# Password Generator

+## Description:

+A practical project to practice JavaScript.

+Everyone needs a secure password.
+Follow the user prompts for password length and character type to generate the password of your dreams.

 ## Mock-Up